kairos-io/kairos-docs/content/en/docs/Upgrade/trustedboot.md

 In the following example `<CONTAINER_IMAGE>` is the source image used to generate the upgrade image, `<CONTAINER_IMAGE_TAG>` is the tag of that image and `<UPGRADE_IMAGE>` is the generated upgrade image (tag included) as per the documentation above.

+The example assumes you have already [installed the system-upgrade-controller and all the relevant CRDs](https://github.com/rancher/system-upgrade-controller?tab=readme-ov-file#deploying).

 ```yaml
 ---